MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/use-transaction-category-as-pd.md

 ---
 title: Use Transaction Category as a pricing dimension
-description:  This topic provides information about how to use the Transaction Category field as a pricing dimension.
+description:  This article provides information about how to use the Transaction Category field as a pricing dimension.
 author:  rumant
 ms.date: 11/05/2020
 ms.topic: article